tsvcathed/nginx_lancache/README.md

 Technically you can point any host to the onsite cache, however the more selective the better.

-It only caches HTTP content - SSL is passed through as an SNI proxy only.
+It only caches HTTP content - SSL is passed through as an SNI proxy only, however the config file has options to rate limit this traffic.

 The cache ignores X-Accel-Expires, Expires, Cache-Control, Set-Cookie, and Vary headers.
 It also ignores query strings as part of the cache key.